geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah, daemon.
 Daemon is the flag I'm thinking of.

 ##### **Nimlgen** [[01:04:44](https://www.youtube.com/watch?v=_mJIF112c5k&t=3884)]
-I think most of these pits are from the beam search.
+I think most of these pits are from the BEAM search.
 Like when we.
 We call multi processing.
 But actually, I try to.
 I don't know why.
 I just try to fix this with some flags for GitHub runners.
 Like to kill the whole group.
 But.
 I mean, yeah.

 ##### **Geohot** [[01:05:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=3912)]
 But this is a bug, obviously.
 Like whenever we talk about action investigations and Swift teeth, right?
 Like first off, Python shouldn't be leaving cell processes around.
 Second off, GitHub should be killing them.
 And third off, we should have some script that detects this when it starts the runner and kills everything.
 I think we can fix this with like mitigations all across the stack.
 I think maybe the best thing to do now would be to just write a script that runs at the beginning of the GitHub actions run that does that else off and then kills all the Python or just kills all the Python.